Alaska & the Yukon

 DAY 1: UK - Anchorage.

-Fly to Anchorage where you will be met by our representative and transferred to your hotel for two nights.
+Fly to Anchorage where you will transfer to your hotel for two nights.

 DAY 4: Tok - Whitehorse.